tavgreen/Deep_Learning_with_Python_Code_Example/README.md

 ```python
 optimizer = tf.train.GradientDescentOptimizer(learning_rate=0.5)
 ```
 in the code above, we define Gradient Descent Optimizer to compute gradient of architecture (including weight) so we can do backpropagation to update weight.
+Learning rate is the step of gradient descent to reach optimum. you can set learning_rate higher to quicken reach global optimum, but be careful of trapping of [local optimum](https://en.wikipedia.org/wiki/Local_optimum)

 - compute Gradient
 ```python